MRCollective/NHibernate.SqlAzure/README.md

 Provides an NHibernate driver that uses the Microsoft Transient Fault Handling library to allow for reliable SQL Azure connections.

+This library is build against the latest version of NHibernate (3.3.1.4000) so you will need to update to that version to use this library.

 Using the provider when using Fluent NHibernate
 -----------------------------------------------

 To use the provider:

+1. `Update-Package FluentNHibernate`
-1. `Install-Package NHibernate.SqlAzure`
+2. `Install-Package NHibernate.SqlAzure`
-2. Set the `Database` to use `SqlAzureClientDriver` as the client driver, e.g.:
+3. Set the `Database` to use `SqlAzureClientDriver` as the client driver, e.g.:

         Fluently.Configure()
             .Database(MsSqlConfiguration.MsSql2008.ConnectionString(connectionString).Driver<SqlAzureClientDriver>())